enactjs/samples/pattern-graphql/README.md

 ## Setup and use
 1. Get a personal access token for the [GitHub API](https://github.com/settings/tokens/new).
-  - Assign a name to the token and select the "read:org" scope.
+  - Assign a name to the token and select the "read:org" under "admin:org" scope.
 2. Replace the dummy token in [src/config.json](src/config.json) with the token generated above.
 3. Install npm modules.